 The following letter grades and their achievement equivalents are used by instructors in the Graduate School to evaluate a student’s performance in a course.
 Grade points corresponding to each letter grade determine a student’s academic average and eligibility to graduate.
 Each grade, A through F, has a specific grade point value.
 The grade points earned in any course equal the grade point value of the grade multiplied by the number of semester hours credited.
 The grade point average (GPA) is found by dividing the total grade points earned by the total number of semester hours credited in those courses for which grade points have been assigned.
 Determination of the cumulative GPA will be based on all courses taken during the student's graduate career, including prerequisite and repeated courses, if any.
 Note: Credits that are accepted for a Marquette degree, if transferred from another university, will not be included when calculating the student’s grade point average.
 The official Marquette GPA of all students is calculated by the student information system and this GPA will not be rounded up or down for any reason.

 All graduate students must maintain a grade point average of at least 3.000 to graduate.
 (For the effect of F and U grades, refer to Academic Review.)
 Graduate students may not be assigned a CD or a D grade in any course whatsoever, including undergraduate courses.

 Letter grades with or without grade points are used, by Marquette faculty to evaluate a student's performance in a course.
-All grades described below, with the exception of the I, IC and IE grades are permanent grades.
+All grades described below, with the exception of I, IC and IE grades are permanent grades.
 No additional work may be submitted by the student once permanent grades are assigned during final grading for the session in which the class is offered.
-Likewise, no additional work may be submitted once the deadline to change the temporary grades of I, IC or IE has passed.
+Likewise, no additional work may be submitted once the deadline to submit work for the removal of the temporary grades of I, IC or IE has passed.